VS-dev-cpu/Game-Engine/README.md

 # What's my motivation?
-I don't like Unity because it is way too large and has many unnecessary features Unreal Engine is just abig NO for me, since it has no Linux version, so I have ~2 options left.
+I don't like Unity because it is way too large and has many unnecessary features

+Unreal Engine is just a big NO for me, since it has no Linux version, so I have ~2 options left.

 I like Godot, because it's light-weight and easy-to-use, but I don't like GDScript because I want it to use either C++ or Lua.

 And that's why I'm writing my own Engine.

 # Features